SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

 2. Do one of the following:

-  * If running the above command output no results, continue the installation.
+  * If running the above command output no results, continue the installation process.
   * If running the above command output results, run the following command:

     .. code-block:: console

        $ ifconfig | grep 192.168.

-**Comment:** The flow of this section in the source document is confusing.
-Review it with somebody before documenting the rest of this section.
+**Comment: The flow of this section in the source document is confusing.
+Review it with somebody before documenting the rest of this section.**

 Checking and Verifying Your System Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~